Page updateed 14th April 2017

-In the front of the burial yard of St Sidwells Church, just opposite the Amber Rooms, there can be found a restored tombstone to a Dr Hennis.
+In the front of the burial yard of St Sidwells Church, just opposite the Monkey Suit can be found a restored tombstone to an Irish physician, Dr Peter Hennis.
 This is the final resting place of a hero of the Exeter cholera epidemic, and the victim of Devon's last duel.

-Hennis was an Irishman who had gained a reputation in Exeter for his work with the poor during the cholera outbreak of 1832.
-It was the next year, that Hennis, through a series of circumstances found himself preparing for a duel.
+Hennis was an Irishman who had gained a high reputation in Exeter for his work with the poor during the cholera outbreak of 1832.
+It was the next year, that Hennis, through a series of circumstances, found himself preparing for a duel.

 Sir John Jeffcott, a High Court Judge often visited Exeter as part of his duties.
 He had met and fallen in love with the grand-daughter of Flora Macdonald, the famous Scottish rebel.
 The girl lived in High Summerlands with her family at the time.
 Unfortunately for Jeffcott, the relationship did not prosper, after he was informed by a friend that Dr Hennis had allegedly been spreading rumours about Jeffcott and the Macdonald family.